Data Protected - Switzerland

 For example, website usage data collected by a site operator using "cookies" is not considered personal data as long as the data subject is not and cannot be reasonably identified by the operator of the site or by other people having access to the logs (whether third parties could identify the data subject is not relevant).

 Likewise, IP addresses may qualify as personal data, as confirmed by the Federal Supreme Court in 2010 (DFC 136 II 508, Logistep).
-While this may not be the case in all circumstances, if IP addresses are collected for the very purpose of identifying the individuals behind them (such as people illegally sharing pirated content over the internet), and if Swiss law permits such identification (which it does in the case of internet felonies), then IP addresses should be treated as personal data.
+While this may not be the case in all circumstances, if IP addresses are collected for the very purpose of identifying the individuals behind them (such as people illegally sharing pirated content over the internet), and if Swiss law permits such identification (which it does in the case of internet felonies), then IP addresses should be treated as personal data (but in other cases not).
 It should be noted that the court found that in the case at hand it was not permissible under the old DPA to collect such personal data for the purpose of identifying individuals illegally sharing pirated content, although the balancing of interests in this case has been heavily criticised.

 Swiss law thus follows a "relative" definition of personal data: for data to be considered personal data, the relevant audience must not only be reasonably able to identify the data subjects, but also willing to undertake the efforts for doing so.
 Accordingly, if personal data is securely encrypted or otherwise pseudonymised, it no longer is considered personal data for those who are not able to decrypt it or re-identify the data subjects.
+The possibility to "single out" a data subject does, as such, not amount to identification.

 Is information about legal entities personal data?